zeppe-lin/qemuconf/README.md

 =======

 The shell commands `make && make install` should build and install this package.
-The shell command `make check` should start some tests.
+The command `make check` should start some tests.

 See `config.mk` file for configuration parameters.